 Aim: To find out the most suitable genotype and irrigation level to obtain higher productivity of wheat crop.

 Methodology: A field experiment was conducted during Rabi season of 2022-23 with three main plot treatments consisting of irrigation levels (One irrigation at CRI stage, two irrigations at CRI and heading stage, irrigations at recommended growth stages) and ten sub plot treatments as genotypes viz.
-P 13320, P 13779, P 13787, P 30004, P 30005, P 30013, P 30007, P 30012, P 30015 and WH 1142 laid out in split plot design with three replications.
+P 13320, P 13779, P 13787, P 30004, P 30005, P 30013, P 30007, P 30012, P 30015 and WH 1142 are laid out in split plot design with three replications.

-Results: It was found that Normal irrigated wheat recorded significantly higher dry weight of all plant parts compared to wheat irrigated with one and two irrigations.
+Results: It was found that normal irrigated wheat recorded significantly higher dry weight of all plant parts compared to wheat irrigated with one and two irrigations.
 One (CRI) and two (CRI and heading) time irrigated wheat resulted in reduction of 93.1 and 65.5 percent in dry weight per plant at harvest compared to normal irrigation, respectively.
-Among genotypes, P 13320 and P 30013 recorded significantly higher and lower dry weight of all plant parts, respectively.
+Among genotypes, P 13320 and P 30013 recorded significantly higher and lower dry weights of all plant parts, respectively.
 Normal irrigated wheat produced significantly higher grain yield (5832 kg/ha), which was 172.5 and 76.1 percent higher over one irrigation (CRI) and two irrigations (CRI and heading), respectively.

 Interpretation: The wheat growers may be advised to obtain higher yield of wheat, genotype P 13320 followed by P 30005 be taken with normal irrigations (at all recommended growth stages).